 Tomatoes, watermelon, and other red foods owe their bright color to a powerful antioxidant called lycopene.
-Studies show that men who consume this fruit and tomato-based products have a lower risk of prostate cancer than those who don’t.
+Some recent studies show that men who consume this fruit and tomato-based products have a lower risk of prostate cancer than those who don’t.
 However, the American Institute for Cancer Research cautions that studies linking tomatoes to prostate cancer prevention are limited and ongoing.

 A 2018 study from Spain suggest that cooking tomatoes makes it easier for your body to absorb lycopene.
 The redder the tomato, the better because lycopene accumulates during ripening.
 That means that pale, store-bought tomatoes that are picked too early have less lycopene than vine-ripened tomatoes.

 Nutrients and vitamins contained in fruits and vegetables may lower your risk of getting prostate cancer.
 Green vegetables contain compounds that help your body break down cancer-causing substances called carcinogens.
 A nutrient-rich diet may also help slow the spread of cancer.

 By eating fruits and vegetables throughout the day, you’ll be less likely to fill up on processed junk food.